-The Board of Directors is the policy making body for the School District.
-To effectively meet the District’s challenges, the School Board and Superintendent must function together as a leadership team.
-To ensure accord among team members, effective group agreements must be in place.
-The following are the group agreements for the Board and Superintendent.
-The Board and Superintendent Working Agreements were adopted by the Corvallis School Board on September 14, 2017.
+The Board of Directors is the governing body for the School District.
+To effectively meet the District’s goals, the School Board and Superintendent must function together as a cohesive leadership team.
+The following are the group agreements for the Board and Superintendent to support a collaborative relationship.

 Board Job Description and Relationship with the Superintendent

-- Operate as representatives and make decisions in the best interest of the whole District
+- The Board will act as trustees of the district, seeking to make decisions in the best interest of all students in the community.

-- Working with the Superintendent, set the long-term direction of the District through the mission, vision, goals, and priorities.
+- The Board will collaborate with the Superintendent to set the long-term direction of the district through the mission, vision, goals, and priorities.

-- Understand that as an individual, a Board member has no authority.
+- The Board will understand that as an individual, a board member has no authority.
 It is when acting through a majority that the Board has influence.

-- Supervise the hiring, performance evaluation, and other personnel management processes related to the Superintendent.
+- The Board will supervise the hiring, performance evaluation, and other personnel management processes related to the Superintendent.

-- Work with the Superintendent as a team, recognizing that the Superintendent is the Board’s advisor.
+- The Board will, as a cohesive leadership team, work with the Superintendent as a team, recognizing that the Superintendent is the Board’s advisor.

 Role of Board Leadership

-- Manage the Board’s processes; convene meetings; develop the Board agenda with the Superintendent, seeking Board member input; and execute documents, as appropriate.
+- Board leadership will manage the Board’s processes, convene meetings, develop the Board agenda with the Superintendent, seek board member input, and execute documents as appropriate.

-- Serve as the authorized spokesperson for the Board with regard to Board policy, process, and decisions.
-The Chair may delegate this responsibility to other Board members and/or the Superintendent.
+- Board leadership will serve as the authorized spokesperson for the Board with regard to board policy, process, and decisions.
+The Chair may delegate this responsibility to other board members and/or the Superintendent.

-- Assist the Superintendent in communicating important information to the full Board.
-Keep Board members apprised of information exchanged with the Superintendent.
+- Board leadership will assist the Superintendent in communicating important information to the full Board and will keep board members apprised of information exchanged with the Superintendent.

-- Set priorities for Board professional development annually.
+- Board leadership will set strategic priorities for board professional development annually.

-- The Vice Chair will perform these duties when the Chair is not available.
+- Board leadership will consist of a Board Chair and Co-Vice Chairs.
+A Vice Chair will perform leadership duties when the Chair is not available.

 Role of the Superintendent

-- Communicate with board members promptly and effectively by informing the board of all critical information including relevant trends, anticipated adverse media coverage, or critical external or internal change.
+- The Superintendent communicates with board members promptly and effectively by informing the board of all emergent information, including relevant trends, anticipated media coverage, or vital external or internal change.